-Like all the best tabletop roleplaying games, D&D allows for some serious player-led customisation.
+DnD feats are designed to give Dungeons and Dragons players some serious character customization options.
 Even after you’ve created your personality, established your place in the party, and constructed a level one character, there’s still scope for creative experimentation during your Dungeons and Dragons adventure.
-One of the primary opportunities for this is selecting from the very best D&D feats 5e offers can totally transform your game.
+The very best D&D feats 5e offers can totally transform your game.

-Optional rules often ignored by new players, but feverishly enjoyed by veterans, feats grant new abilities, and let you step outside of the rigid class and race lines.
-They’re powerful buffs, that can dramatically alter the aptitude of your character, and make your party all the more reliant on your combat, and/or roleplaying, prowess.
+Optional rules like 5e feats are often ignored by new players but are feverishly enjoyed by veterans.
+Feats grant new abilities, and let you step outside of the rigid lines defined by DnD classes and DnD races.
+They’re powerful buffs that can dramatically alter the aptitude of your DnD character builds, and make your party all the more reliant on your combat and/or roleplaying, prowess.

 But they can be a tad confusing.
-There’s many on offer, and a cursory glance through the Player’s Handbook might leave you more confused than informed.
-We’ll walk you through all the basics, explaining what they are, how to acquire them, how to pick between them, and – with our veteran player knowledge – highlight some of the best options available.
-You’ll know everything you need
+There’s many on offer, and a cursory glance through the core DnD books might leave you more confused than informed.
+We’ll walk you through the basics, explaining what feats are, how to acquire them, how to pick between them, and – with our veteran player knowledge – highlight some of the best options available.

 Building the optimal D&D character can be tough, but we’re sure you’ll land on your feat.

 Feats are best thought of as the unique talents and expertise your character acquires during their adventures.
-These might provide new abilities, enable your character to perform additional actions, increase ability scores, give Advantage on specific rolls, or grant a combination of these.
-Broad in scope, feats are applicable both in, and outside of combat, often giving your character some fighting advantage, alongside a thematic roleplaying element.
+These might provide new abilities, enable your character to perform additional actions, increase DnD stats, give advantage on specific rolls, or grant a combination of these.
+Broad in scope, feats are applicable both in and outside of combat, often giving your character some fighting advantage, alongside a thematic roleplaying element.

-Feats aren’t a necessary element of character progression, but can be added as an optional rule.
-When you level up your character to a level that would unlock an ability score improvement (usually at four, eight, 12, 16, and 19), you can instead choose to forgo the ability enhancement, and pick a feat for your character instead.
+Feats aren’t a necessary element of character progression, but they can be added as an optional rule.
+When you gain a certain DnD level up (usually at four, eight, 12, 16, and 19), you can instead choose to forgo the ability enhancement, and pick a feat for your character instead.

-Many feats have specific prerequisites, such as a sufficiently high ability score, or an aptitude for spellcasting.
-You’ll need to pass these prerequisites to claim the feat (there’s no hoarding feats at low levels, and using them later when you pass their requirements), and if you somehow lose a feat’s prerequisites, you’ll also lose access to its benefits.
+Many feats have specific prerequisites, such as a sufficiently high ability score, or an aptitude for casting 5e spells.
+You’ll need to pass these prerequisites to claim the feat (there’s no hoarding feats at low levels and using them later when you pass their requirements), and if you somehow lose a feat’s prerequisites, you’ll also lose access to its benefits.

-However, you can also acquire a feat by picking the Variant Human race during character creation.
-This optional form of Human grants you one feat at first-level, +1 in two different ability scores of your choice, and proficiency in a skill.
-A popular choice for players who value customisability above all.
+However, you can also acquire a feat by picking the Variant DnD Human race during character creation.
+This optional form of Human grants you one feat at first-level, +1 in two different ability scores of your choice, and proficiency in a DnD skill.
+A popular choice for players who value customizability above all.

-When and how should you choose a feat in D&D 5E?
+When and how should you choose a DnD 5e feat?

 So when should you choose a feat instead of a standard ability score improvement?
 In some cases, the choice is obvious.
 Many feats increase an ability score anyway, as well as providing an additional attribute, giving you the same benefit, plus a little extra.

-However, you might also start picking feats at mid- or high levels, once you’ve maxed-out your primary ability score(s).
-For example, Bards who’ve already racked up 20 Charisma through race bonuses, items, and previous ability score improvements, could be tempted to pick a feat, simply for its interesting abilities, rather than pump up a secondary ability score.
+However, you might also start picking feats at mid or high levels, once you’ve maxed-out your primary ability score(s).
+For example, a DnD Bard who’s already racked up 20 Charisma through race bonuses, 5e magic items, and previous ability score improvements, could be tempted to pick a feat simply for its interesting abilities rather than pump up a secondary ability score.

-Now we know what feats are, and how to use them, let’s look at some of the best D&D 5E feats that you should have in mind when levelling your character.
+Now we know what feats are, and how to use them, let’s look at some of the best DnD 5e feats that you should have in mind when leveling your character.
 If you see an opportunity to use one of these feats with your existing build, it’s probably a good idea to pick it.

-Before you make a melee attack with a Heavy Weapon type in which you’re proficient, you can take a -5 penalty to hit, for a +10 boon to damage.
-At higher levels, at which your Strength is huge, and enemies’ Armour Class remains relatively low, hitting won’t be so much of an issue.
+Before you make a melee attack with a heavy weapon type in which you’re proficient, you can take a -5 penalty to hit, for a +10 boon to damage.
+At higher levels, at which your Strength is huge, and enemies’ DnD armor class remains relatively low, hitting won’t be so much of an issue.
 The boosted damage will be a godsend, however, letting you cleave through foes with ease.

-The boost to Concentration checks will let you switch back-and-forth between melee and spell casting, without having to run the risk of a wasted action, or rely on weak cantrips that can be cast in a single turn.
-The last thing you want to happen is to lose your Concentration, and War Caster is the best proof against that.
+The boost to concentration 5e checks will let you switch back-and-forth between melee and spellcasting without having to run the risk of a wasted action or rely on weak DnD cantrips that can be cast in a single turn.
+The last thing you want to happen is to lose your concentration, and War Caster is the best proof against that.

-For those times when you’re a little bored of your class, fancy some experimentation, or are jealous of another player’s ability, Magic Initiate lets you steal some of the best spells of other classes.
+For those times when you’re a little bored of your class, fancy some experimentation, or are jealous of another player’s ability, Magic Initiate 5e lets you steal some of the best spells of other classes.
 The feat allows you to learn two cantrips and one first-level spell from the Bard, Cleric 5e, Druid 5e, Sorcerer 5e, Warlock 5e, or Wizard 5e spell list.
 And even these early-level picks are brilliant.

-A Paladin could cast Firebolt, or Booming Blade; a Barbarian could use Vicious Mockery; and a Ranger could summon Eldritch Blast.
+A DnD Paladin could cast Firebolt, or Booming Blade; a DnD Barbarian could use Vicious Mockery 5e; and a DnD Ranger could summon Eldritch Blast 5e.
 The possibility for non-magic users to add some seriously effective spells to their repertoire is a powerful one.
 Even spellcasters can benefit from effective low-level spells usually outside of their reach, and Warlocks, especially, will be pleased to have another spell that doesn’t consume their scarce spell slots.

-If your character will be wielding any long, two-handed, pole-based weapon, this is practically a must.
+If your character will be wielding any long, two-handed, pole-based weapon, Polearm Master 5e is practically a must.
 You gain a second attack with glaives, halberds, and quarterstaffs, dealing 1d4 base damage.
 Plus, you’ll get an attack of opportunity against any creature that comes within your reach.

 Since these weapons have a long reach area, you’ll be able to sit back, wait for a creature to come within ten feet, and smack them around.
 Combine it with a focused martial build, with lots of attack modifiers, and that second attack becomes pretty scary.

-This feat is for everyone.
-Your character can’t be surprised, so sneak attacks that take off half your hit points in a single hit, and have the DM smiling with sadistic glee, are a thing of the past.
+The Alert 5e feat is for everyone.
+Your character can’t be surprised, so sneak attacks that take off half your hit points in a single hit (and have the DM smiling with sadistic glee) are a thing of the past.
 Plus, enemies’ advantage on hidden attacks is dismissed, so you can willfully wander into any ambush, free in the knowledge that nothing will get the jump on you.

 Add in a +5 to every initiative roll, and you’ve got yourself a fantastic starting position in every fight.
 Alert is one of those feats that’s great for every character, at every level.